work / writing / about / contact / buy my books / home

 and the slow disappearance of the candle, which leaves behind a pile of dripped wax.
 To me, this hints to the expansion of time - an infinite time that looks always the same, except for tiny details.

-work / about / contact / home
+work / writing / about / contact / buy my books / home

 Dialogue on the Possibilities of Making (2025)